-When workers are injured on the job, their employers can require them to attend an independent medical examination, in which a doctor of their choice evaluates the employee’s injury and recovery.
+When workers are injured on the job, their employers can require them to attend an independent medical examination.
 Typically, before these examinations are conducted, the doctor reviews the medical records submitted by the injured employee to his or her employer, which usually includes diagnostic imaging and lab tests.

-- Whether the employee’s injury is consistent with injuries usually sustained in the type of accident in question
+- Whether the workplace injury is consistent with injuries usually sustained in the type of accident in question

 - Whether the employee’s symptoms are related to the work accident

 - Whether the treatment recommended by the employee’s physician is appropriate and necessary

 - The severity of the injury and the level of pain suffered by the employee

 - The degree of the employee’s impairment or disability

 - The physical or mental limitations faced by the employee as a result of the injury

 - Whether the employee has reached maximum medical improvement, which means that he or she is not expected to make further progress, even with additional treatment.